ethereum-optimism/superchain-ops/README.md

 - `README.md`: A brief markdown file describing the task to be executed.
 - `Validation.md`: A markdown file describing and justifying the expected state changes for manual validation by multisig signers.
-- `Script.s.sol`: A foundry script that implements post upgrade assertions.
+- A foundry script that implements post upgrade assertions, depending on the nature of the ceremony it should be called either:
+  - `SignFromJson.s.sol`: If the ceremony is for a Safe owned by EOA signers.
+  - `NestedSignFromJson.s.sol`: If the ceremony is for a Safe owned by other Safe's.
 - `input.json`: A JSON file which defines the specific transaction for the task to be executed.
 This file may either be generated automatically or manually created.
-- `.env`: a place to store environment variables specific to this task
+- `.env`: a place to store environment variables specific to this task.

 ## Installation